d-bl/tesselace-to-gf/docs/fouche_3x4.md

 * Click on the GroundForge (GF) link to see thread and pair diagrams.
  * Click on the Inkscape link to download a template file to use with the [Bobbin Lace plugins for Inkscape](https://tesselace.com/tools/inkscape-extension/).

 Grounds are grouped according to the number of pairs required.
-Grounds in the same group will work well together.
+Grounds in the same group will work on the same grid.
 Scaling is required to combine grounds from different groups.

 3 pairs / 4 columns
 -------------------